The 20 Best Spinocerebellar Ataxia Type 2 Doctors Near Me in Washington, US

 English

-Kathryn Roberts is a Neurologist in Seattle, Washington.
+Kathryn Roberts is a Neurologist practicing medicine in Spokane, Washington.
 Dr. Roberts is rated as an Experienced provider by MediFind in the treatment of Spinocerebellar Ataxia Type 2.
-Her top areas of expertise are Essential Tremor, Parkinson's Disease, Movement Disorders, and Cerebellar Degeneration.
-Dr. Roberts is currently accepting new patients.
+She is also highly rated in 3 other conditions, according to our data.
+Her clinical expertise encompasses Essential Tremor, Parkinson's Disease, Movement Disorders, and Cerebellar Degeneration.

 Experienced in Spinocerebellar Ataxia Type 2